NeilBetham/container-build-scripts/README.md

 ## Dependencies
 * `acbuild` Used to build the containers, available [here](https://github.com/containers/build)
 * `systemd-nspawn` Used by `acbuild` in the build process.
 Can be installed using `apt install systemd-container`
+* `rkt` Used by `run.sh` to start the container
 ## Building Containers
 1. `cd` to the directory of the specific app
 2. `./build-container.sh`
 3. ACI should be in the current directory, if the build went okay
+4. `./run.sh` Should start the contrainer with some default volume mounts

 ## Deploy Notes
 ACIs follow a common spec so there are a number of tools to run them.